 by Staff Writer

 Wash it.
-Dip a rag in the bucket of cleaner, wring it out and then work over your recliner without soaking the leather.
-If there is a stain, make sure you blot it.
-If you wipe or scrub the stain, you will further embed the stain into the leather.
+Dip a rag in the bucket of cleaning solution, wring out excess water, and then work over your recliner with the damp rag, taking care not to soak the leather.
 Make sure to clean all the nooks and crannies and less-visible places as well.

 Remove cleaner.
 Once you've covered the leather recliner in cleaner, it's time to wipe it off with a rag dipped in warm, clean water.
 Be sure to remove the cleaner completely without getting the leather too wet.

-Dry it off.
+Dry it thoroughly.
 After wiping your leather recliner down with warm water, dry it with a soft, clean rag or cloth.
-Dry it carefully and thoroughly, as leaving leather wet can cause unsightly damage.
+Dry it carefully and thoroughly, as leaving leather wet can cause damage and discoloration.

 Oil it.
 Some leathers require preservative oil applied on a regular basis to keep the leather from cracking.
 Make sure you read all instructions that come with your leather recliner to give it the best care it needs and deserves.